MaastrichtU-IDS/dsri-documentation/website/docs/deploy-jupyter.md

 You can start a container using the **JupyterLab** template in the [Catalog web UI](https://console-openshift-console.apps.dsri2.unimaas.nl/console/catalog) (make sure the **Templates** checkbox is checked)

-Provide a few parameters, and Instantiate the template.
-The DSRI will automatically create a persistent volume to store data you will put in the `/home/jovyan` folder.
+Provide a few parameters, such as the notebook password and base image, then instantiate the template.

+The DSRI will automatically create a persistent volume to store data you will put in the `/home/jovyan` folder (the folder used by the notebook interface).
 You can find the persistent volumes in the DSRI web UI, go to the **Administrator** view > **Storage** > **Persistent Volume Claims**.

 <img src="/dsri-documentation/img/screenshot-deploy-jupyter.png" alt="Deploy Jupyter" style={{maxWidth: '100%', maxHeight: '100%'}} />

-You can use any image based on the official Jupyter docker stack: https://github.com/jupyter/docker-stacks
+With this template you can use any image based on the official Jupyter docker stack: https://github.com/jupyter/docker-stacks

-* `jupyter/scipy-notebook`
-* `jupyter/datascience-notebook` (with Julia kernel)
-* `jupyter/tensorflow-notebook`
-* `jupyter/r-notebook`
-* `jupyter/pyspark-notebook`
-* `jupyter/all-spark-notebook`
-* `ghcr.io/maastrichtu-ids/jupyterlab` (with Java and SPARQL kernels, and autocomplete for Python)
+* `ghcr.io/maastrichtu-ids/jupyterlab`: for data science and knowledge graphs, with Java and SPARQL kernels, and autocomplete for Python
+* `jupyter/scipy-notebook`: some packages for science are preinstalled
+* `jupyter/datascience-notebook`: with Julia kernel
+* `jupyter/tensorflow-notebook`: with tensorflow package pre-installed
+* `jupyter/r-notebook`: to work with R
+* `jupyter/pyspark-notebook`: if you want to connect to a Spark cluster
+* `jupyter/all-spark-notebook`: if you want to run Spark locally in the notebook

 You can also build your own image, feel free to use this repository as example to extend a JupyterLab image: https://github.com/MaastrichtU-IDS/jupyterlab

 ## Use git in JupyterLab